bignumericx/gettingandcleaningdata/CodeBook.md

  The transformations made on the variables names are:

  - Use lower case
- - Remove underscores, dots or white spaces
+ - Remove dots or white spaces

 Subsequently, we take the average of each variable for each activity and each subject.